19-NOV-2011

 Passageway, Fatehpur Sikri, India, 2008

 Fatehpur Sikri is an abandoned labyrinth of sandstone galleries, pavilions, and structures that once served as Emperor Akbar imperial palace.
-I abstracted a couple of tourists by backlighting them and making them part of the architecture.
-One merges into a pillar, the other seemingly supports one of a thousand doors that have stood open for 400 years.
+I bring this passageway to life by relating a couple of tourists to the magnificent architecture and spectacular colors of this place.
+As one glides through space, the other seemingly supports one of a thousand doors that have stood open for 400 years.